Mission & History

 OUR GOALS ARE TO:

-- Offer individual and group music instruction, and ensemble and performance opportunities, to students of all levels and abilities.
+- Offer individual and group music instruction, as well as ensemble and performance opportunities, to students of all levels and ages.

-- Foster musicianship and the development of individual skills and knowledge through responsive teaching.
+- Foster musicianship and the development of knowledge, skills, and expressivity through responsive teaching.

-- Provide teacher training courses, programs, and professional development initiatives, which inspire academic and administrative excellence, and further innovative thinking.
+- Provide teacher training courses, programs, and professional development initiatives, inspiring academic and administrative excellence, and furthering innovative thinking.

-- Promote cultural vitality and lifelong engagement in the arts through performances by faculty and guest artists, student concerts, master classes, and educational outreach programs.
+- Promote cultural vibrancy and lifelong engagement in the arts through student concerts, performances by faculty and guest artists, master classes, and educational outreach programs.

 OUR OBJECTIVES ARE REALIZED BY:

-- Providing excellence in music education – from beginning through advanced levels – to infants through adults.
+- Providing excellence in music education—for infants through adults—from beginning through advanced study.

-- Sustaining a highly qualified faculty and staff comprised of credentialed, experienced, and dedicated artists, educators, and administrators.
+- Cultivating and retaining a highly qualified faculty and staff comprised of credentialed, experienced, and dedicated artists, educators, and administrators.

-- Cultivating an artistically inspiring environment which is experienced in beautiful, well-equipped music studios and an acoustically outstanding performance space.
+- Creating an artistically inspiring environment experienced in beautiful, well-equipped music studios and an acoustically outstanding performance space.

-Today, The Diller-Quaile School of Music is a thriving community music school on the Upper East Side of Manhattan, comprised of the following departments: Early Childhood, Instrumental and Vocal, Adult, Teacher Training, and Outreach.
+Today, The Diller-Quaile School of Music is a thriving community music school on the Upper East Side of Manhattan, comprised of the following departments: Early Childhood, Instrumental and Vocal, Adult, Teacher Training, and Community Programs.
 Curricula emanate primarily from international folk music and classical music.
 Throughout the academic year, Rug Concerts, master classes, student recitals, performances by faculty and guest artists, and special events are offered.
-Diller-Quaile annually enrolls approximately 1,100 students of all ages.
-Additionally, the School’s extensive Outreach Programs bring the spirit and mission of Diller-Quaile to more than 1,000 individuals throughout New York City.
+Diller-Quaile annually enrolls approximately 1,000 students of all ages.
+Additionally, the School’s extensive Community Programs bring the spirit and mission of Diller-Quaile to approximately 1,000 individuals throughout New York City.